fullsoak/fullsoak/README.md

    [JSX precompile](https://docs.deno.com/runtime/reference/jsx/#jsx-precompile-transform)
    for more details.

 5. FullSoak is (mostly) WYSIWYG.
-There're no "special functions" to remember.
-   Compared to sophisticated frameworks such as Next.js or Remix, FullSoak is also very "feature-poor": 1) you start with a "Controller" file (as in good old "MVC") which 2) renders your TSX component as `text/html` content (i.e. a plain string), and then 3) the content hydrates itself on the client side.
+Compared to sophisticated frameworks such as Next.js, or Remix, or Deno's Fresh, FullSoak is intended to be quite "feature-poor": 1) you start with a "Controller" file (as in good old "MVC") which 2) renders your TSX component as `text/html` content (i.e. a plain string), and then 3) the content hydrates itself on the client side.
+For isomorphic use cases, there're no "special-purpose functions" to remember: where & how to write data fetching logic is left entirely at the disposal of the developer.

 ## Example usage